scipy-lectures/scientific-python-lectures/packages/scikit-learn/index.rst

 Unsupervised Learning: Dimensionality Reduction and Visualization
 =================================================================

-Unsupervised learning is used with X, but not y: data without labels.
-A typical use case is to find hiden structure in the data.
+Unsupervised learning is applied on X without y: data without labels.
+A typical use case is to find hidden structure in the data.

 Dimensionality Reduction: PCA
 -----------------------------